grasslandnetwork/node_lite/README.md

 Once the map loads, use your mouse's scroll wheel to zoom and the left and right mouse buttons to drag and rotate the map until you've adjusted your browsers view of the map to match the position and orientation of your camera in the real world.
 Once you've narrowed it down, click on the 'CALIBRATION' toggle button.
 The GUI's frame dimensions will adjust to match your camera frame's dimensions.
 Continue adjusting your position until it matches the position and orientation of the real precisely.

 As you're adjusting, your node should be receiving new calibration measurements and placing tracked objects on the GUI's map.
 Continue adjusting while referring to the node's video display until objects tracked in the video display are in their correct positions in the GUI's map.

+In other words, you should have the video window that shows you the video that's streaming from the camera up on your computer screen (because the command you used to start the node included the "--display 1" option).
+Using your mouse, align the virtual map's viewport so it's looking from exact the same vantage point (latitiude, longitude, altitude, angle etc.) as the real camera is in real life.

-Once that's done, click the 'CALIBRATION' toggle button again to turn CALIBRATING mode off.
+Once that's done, your calibration values should be set inside the node's database.
+Now click the 'CALIBRATION' toggle button again to turn CALIBRATING mode off.

 ## Step 4: Restart The Node In 'ONLINE' Mode